BMW TPM Malfunction TPMS Inactive

 What to do?

-Inflate all the tires to the recommended air pressure.
-You can find the recommended tire pressure on the tire pressure label that can be found on the driver’s door frame or behind the gas cap.
+Add air in all the tires up to the specified air pressure.
+You can check the recommended tire pressure label on the driver’s door frame or behind the gas cap.
 The typical BMW tire pressure is 32-36 PSI.
 Low-profile tires may require up to 45 PSI.

 The next step is to reset the TPM warning.